meganucleo/zyncbra/README.md

 filename.txt could be any text file in a comma separated value

+## Change servers
+In order to edit source and destination zimbra servers, edit the script and change the following variables:

+HOST1="source server ip address"
+HOST2="destination server ip address"

 ## CSV file structure

 The script expects to receive the following text file structure